includeos/includeos.org/_src/_pages/technology.md

 The rise of serverless platforms presents an exciting opportunity for IncludeOS.
 Putting the application code into IncludeOS can provide a dramatically shorter response time when coming from a “cold” situation.
 The ["Unikernels as processes"](https://dl.acm.org/citation.cfm?id=3267845) article referenced below shows how Unikernels could be used to implement a FaaS architecture.
 FaaS applications are predefined ahead of execution, so there is a natural fit between FaaS and IncludeOS.
 Support for Node.js would be needed, and we expect Node support to arrive in 2019.

+The advantage would be stronger isolation between the FaaS workload and the host, dramatically shorter cold starts and higher density.

 # How about Containers?

-While there might be some workload that currently runs on containers that could be moved to IncludeOS the differences between a container platform like Docker and IncludeOS are just too big.
+While there might be some workload that currently runs on containers that could be moved to IncludeOS, the differences between a container platform like Docker and IncludeOS are just too big.
 Containers are very, very generic and IncludeOS is, by design, very specific.
 So we don't expect IncludeOS to kill off Docker anytime soon.

 # Further reading